 This kingdom is spiritual and is concerned with spiritual things.
 That this is so the above quotations from Scripture amply prove, and Christ by his own action confirms it.
 On many occasions, when the Jews and even the Apostles wrongly supposed that the Messiah would restore the liberties and the kingdom of Israel, he repelled and denied such a suggestion.
 When the populace thronged around him in admiration and would have acclaimed him King, he shrank from the honor and sought safety in flight.
 Before the Roman magistrate he declared that his kingdom was not of this world.
 The gospels present this kingdom as one which men prepare to enter by penance, and cannot actually enter except by faith and by baptism, which, though an external rite, signifies and produces an interior regeneration.
 This kingdom is opposed to none other than to that of Satan and to the power of darkness.
 It demands of its subjects a spirit of detachment from riches and earthly things, and a spirit of gentleness.
 They must hunger and thirst after justice, and more than this, they must deny themselves and carry the cross.

 Christ Pantocrator is one of the more popular images by which Christians pictured, after the edict of Milan, Christ, the Lord of all.
 This representation ties in nicely with the traditional American cry of “We have no King but Jesus!” which became popular during the American Revolution.
-At the battle of Lexington the phrase “We recognize no Sovereign but God and no King but Jesus!”, was flung back at Major Pitcairn after he had ordered the militia to disperse.

 Our wisest statesman have always remembered that behind the trappings of power of this World that God is ultimately the one who has charge of the fate of nations as well as individuals.
 Abraham Lincoln was utterly convinced of this as he indicated in a letter to Eliza P. Gurney on September 4, 1864 as the Civil War teetered in the balance: